deniz617/ArrayManager/README.md

 # ArrayManager
-A Class that manages an array that holds multiple pointers.<br/>
+A Simple Class wrote in C++. <br/>
-The class re-orders the array after a pointer is removed.
+This class manages an pointer array, re-orders the array after a pointer is removed.